ojadeyemi/hoopqueens/db/README.md

   - Aggregates `TeamBoxScore` data across all games to show total and average team performance metrics.
 - **CumulativePlayerStats**
   - Aggregates `PlayerBoxScore` stats across games to generate season totals and averages for each player.

-These tables support both per-game and season-wide insights, enabling flexible API querying and frontend display.